 4 – Powering Your Home With Solar

-There are three main ways to go solar:
+There are two main ways to go solar:

 - Grid-tied: 99% of solar installations in the United States are grid-tied, meaning they still have a physical connection to the public utility grid, but can also produce their own solar power.
 Under this arrangement, you treat the utility like a gigantic battery – anytime the sun is out, your home produces and consumes its own solar electricity, but any excess you can send out to the grid.
 At night or during crummy weather, you use power from the electric grid like normal.
 Utilities are required by law to give you credits for any solar power you send out to the grid, under an arrangement called ‘net metering.’
 It varies, but in most places, you get a 1:1 credit, or 1 unit of exported solar = 1 unit of utility credit you can use later.

 - Grid-tied with battery backup: The best of both worlds, is have a grid-tied solar array (which allows your solar to produce as much power as it possibly can with no limits to battery size) with battery backup (so that if the grid goes down you have a source of backup power).
 ReVision offers modern battery backup solutions, such as the Tesla Powerwall.

 For this guide, we’re going to assume you’re going with one of the grid-tied solar options.